harrisoncramer/gitlab.nvim/README.md

     resolved = '✓', -- Symbol to show next to resolved discussions unresolved = '✖', -- Symbol to show next to unresolved discussions },
-  review_pane = { -- Specific settings for different reviewers
+  review_pane = { -- Specific settings for different reviewers, only delta currently supported
     delta = {
       added_file = "", -- The symbol to show next to added files
       modified_file = "", -- The symbol to show next to modified files